GravityKit/GravityView/readme.txt

 == Changelog ==

-= 2.0.5 on May 16, 2018 =
+* Fixed: Give Floaty a place to hang out on the GravityView Settings screen with new Gravity Forms CSS = 2.0.5 on May 16, 2018 =

 * Fixed: Entry Link fields and `[gv_entry_link]` shortcode not working properly with DataTables when embedded